UtrechtUniversity/researchcloud-items/docs/roles/sshfs-umount.md

 Unmounts an earlier mounted filesystem.
 For instance, this could be a filesystem mounted using fuse mount over ssh.

+The mountpoint must be provided as a Ansible parameter.
+Note that a prior invocation of [sshfs-mount](sshfs-mount.md) in the same playbook is sufficient to set a value for this parameter, in that case no further action is required.

 ## Variables
 ```
 sshfs_mountpoint: # no default value!